stolostron/rhacm-docs/_pages/checklist.md

    - You can intuitively find the file named in the repo based on the title of the file.
    - Headers are parallel with each other and named to fit the content.
 - [ ] Are file names, headers, anchors, and titles shortened, concise, and unique for easier URL building?
-- [ ] For bugs and Errata release notes, is the diff clearly addressing the customer concern, bug fix, or code change, and is it signed of by QE/Dev?
+- [ ] For bugs and Errata release notes, is the diff clearly addressing the customer concern, bug fix, or code change, and is it signed off by QE/Dev?
 - [ ] Does the file have a meaningful short description that tells you why the user wants to use the feature and what the feature is about?
 - [ ] Are prerequisites separate, clear, and imperative?
 - [ ] Are there any obvious prerequisites that can be removed, such as "You must install the RHACM" in an area where that is already understood?